Bambam320/DnD-Battle-Arena/README.md

-# Dungeon and Dragons Information and Battle Arena
+# Dungeon and Dragons Battle Arena

 This is a single-page application that allows the user to look through all the spells offered in the Dungeon and Dragons game.
-The spells can be added to pre-made characters available on the website or a newly created character, by the user.
+The spells can be added to pre-made characters available in the App or a newly created character, by the user.
 The characters can be placed in the arena where they will duke it out until there is only one victor.
-The spells can be removed from and added to a character to increase their chances of winning.
+Spells can be created or chosen from a list and added to a character to give them a better chance at winning.

 ## Table of Contents